 There is no such thing as a perfectly optimised page.
-Search engines such as Google do not want to return the most optimised pages in regards to your search, but they will return results showing sites with the best content that the user is looking for
+Search engines such as Google do not want to return the most optimised pages with regard to your search, but they will return results showing sites with the best content that the user is looking for

 If you have a page title and H1 header that are exactly the same, and all of your internal links and all of your inbound links from other websites pointing to that page use that same text, then that is going to look like attempted rank manipulation.
 As a result, the search engines may penalise or filter that out of their search results.